 The Future Workplace11 September 2020

 The COVID-19 crisis has provided the impetus for a global rethink about how, when and where we work.
 How will the global pandemic change the workplaces of the future?
 Don’t miss this timely lunchtime panel discussion on 23 September to explore where we go from here.
-BOOK NOW!

 COVID-19 will re-shape the way people work – or will it?
 Some lament the death of the office, while others celebrate it.
 Some anticipate that everything will return to normal.
 Join the ACA and our accomplished panel of speakers from architecture, design, finance and property to explore the changing trends that are currently accelerating and re-shaping the built environment.

 Will our metro environments become more active with larger working community hubs?
 How will urban centres adapt to the mobile worker?
 How will our buildings and spaces accommodate less dense working environments?
 Will our communities want to return to the office tower?
 How will the impact of COVID re-shape our urban, suburban and regional communities?

 What are the challenges facing developers, architects and others in the built environment?
 Do we fundamentally need to recalibrate business models to economically stay afloat?

 - Luke Dixon, Head of Research Property, AMP

 - Peter Black, Director, 5 Projects Pty Ltd, Independent Workplace Consultants